+From strong roots we grow and blossom

-Policy Ratified
+Policy Ratified January 2025

-Review Date
+Review Date January 2027

-January 2024

-January 2025

-Signed (Headteacher)
+Signed (Headteacher) for the second

-Signed (Chair of Governors)
+Signed (Chair of Governors) N/ge

 Who can make a complaint?

 This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to Wood Bank School about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.